 How to Become a Hospital CNA

 A high school diploma or a GED is a prerequisite for a hospital CNA, as is completion of a CNA certification program.
-Most community colleges and many hospitals and healthcare facilities offer such programs—typically a twelve-week course that includes both theory and practice.
+Most community colleges and applied/vocational technology colleges offer these programs, which typically consist of a twelve-week course that includes both theory and practice.
 The course covers training in basic nursing skills and safety, and the basic concepts of hygiene, nutrition, infection control and life support.
-The certification course also reviews some human anatomy and physiology.
+Students also review some human anatomy and physiology.
 Through the program, students will gain at least 100 hours of supervised training and at least 50 hours of classroom training, although some states only require 75 total hours.
 Once students complete the certification program, they take the CNA certification exam.

-Most CNAs receive training on the job, even with the certification program.
+Most CNAs receive training on the job, in addition to the certification program.

 Licensing and/or Certification